-The discussion will be held on Wednesday 4 April in the Macdonald Room, Menzies Library, from 4pm-6pm.
+The discussion will be held on Wednesday 4 April in the McDonald Room, Menzies Library, from 4pm-6pm.

 Stori blo bikpela pait emi bilong yumi olgeta (The story of the war belongs to all of us): History and Heritage Management on the Kokoda Track, PNG

-Speaker: Dr Andy Connelly, Military Heritage Adviser at the National Museum and Art Gallery of Papua New Guinea, and Honorary Lecturer in the School of Culture, History and Language, College of Asia and the Pacific.
+Speaker: Dr Andrew Connelly, Heritage Adviser at the National Museum and Art Gallery of Papua New Guinea, and Honorary Lecturer in the School of Culture, History and Language, College of Asia and the Pacific.

 The Forgotten Routes of War: Multicultural Internment in 1940s Australia